 A complete guide to AQA A-Level Psychology

 AQA A-Level Psychology (specification 7182) is one of the most popular A-Levels in the UK.
-It is a linear two-year course covering social influence, memory, attachment, psychopathology, approaches, biopsychology and research methods, plus three chosen option topics in Year 13.
+It is a linear two-year course covering social influence, memory, attachment, the Paper 1 fourth topic (psychopathology in 2026; Clinical Psychology and Mental Health from 2027), approaches, biopsychology and research methods, plus three chosen option topics in Year 13.

 This guide covers everything you need to know to walk into the exam confident: How the three papers work, which topics each one covers, why research methods and named studies matter, and the revision techniques that work best for AQA A-Level Psychology.